Knowing Your Rights

 1. Use Common Sense

-Consider safety when and where you choose to medicate; cannabis smoke and vapor have very distinctive smells.
-You will attract less attention if you do not consume cannabis in plain view or near open windows.
+Consider safety when and where you choose to medicate; marijuana smoke and vapor have very distinctive smells.
+You will attract less attention if you do not consume marijuana in plain view or near open windows.

 Do not drive your car while medicating.
-If law enforcement officers smell cannabis, they have probable cause to search your vehicle.
+If law enforcement officers smell marijuana, they have probable cause to search your vehicle.
 If you are going somewhere, medicate after you arrive.
-Please note that no medical cannabis laws protect you from charges of driving under the influence of cannabis, and cannabis can impair motor skills.
+Please note that no medical marijuana laws protect you from charges of driving under the influence of marijuana, and marijuana can impair motor skills.
 Every state has the ability to prosecute patients for driving under the influence if they are impaired while driving.

-Fewer plants attract less attention from thieves and others who may wish you harm, so be realistic about the amount of cannabis you will need.
+Fewer plants attract less attention from thieves and cops alike, so be realistic about the amount of marijuana you will need.

 2. Be a Good Neighbor